Amin Nakhla

 Amin Nakhle (أمين نخلة; 25 July 1901 – 13 May 1976) was a Lebanese lawyer, editor, poet and writer.

 Early life and career

 Amin Nakhle was born in the town of Majdal Maouche, in the Chouf district on 25 July 1901.
 He is the son of Rashid Nakhle who wrote the Lebanese national anthem.
 Amin Nakhla was schooled in Deir al-Qamar.
 He completed his studies at the University of Damascus (Faculty of Law) and at the French College of Beirut.
 A graduate in administrative law, he practiced as a lawyer and journalist from 1928 and as a journalist.
-He is a newspaper owner and editor.
+He was a newspaper owner and editor.
 In 1947, Nakhla became the MP for Mount Lebanon.

 He was a member of the Arab Academy from 1967.

 He obtained a job in the office of the French Governor-General, but he rejected it in favor of the law firm.

 Works

 Poetry

 Amin Nakhla's poetry is characterized by tenderness and well recognized in literary and poetic circles.
 Recognition increased with time due to his relations with the great poets of his time in Egypt, Lebanon, Syria and Iraq.

 Nature has inspired him with a lot of poetry and prose, and devoted a book entitled 'Le Journal de la campagne' or "The Rural Notebook", which was characterized by the beauty of his style and elegance, in which he regains a daily image abounds in the countryside simply and spontaneously.